joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ### Psuedo-code
 ####What is psuedo-code and how do I use it?
-Think of psuedo-code as a midway translation between C++ and a standard, spoken language (such as English).
+Think of psuedo-code as a midway translation between C++ and a spoken language (such as English).
 An example of translating from C++ to psuedo-code (and vice-versa if you read bottom-up):
 __C++:__
 ```C++
   //...code...